-How to use the Anchors report
+How to use the Outgoing anchors report

 Find external links to competing pages

 It makes sense to link to useful external resources when publishing content.
-But as time passes, you may end up creating your own resources about those very topics.
+But as time passes, you may end up creating your own resources about those topics.

 Here, we’re linking to a competing guide about crawl budget.
 We've since changed this link to point to our own guide.